 The church ordained Oscar Geeslin to the ministry when he accepted the call to serve as pastor of Meadowbrook Baptist Church in Byhalia, MS. October 1686 the church membership was 249.
 A new sound and recording system was installed in 1985.
 The sanctuary was redecorated in 1986 and in 1987 the church purchased a copier and a riding lawn mower.
 Church membership was 266 as of October 1988.
 Rev. Buchanan served as pastor until June 1994.
 August 1994, Bob Johnson served as interim pastor until April 1995.
 ON December 31, 1995, Rev. Sam Howard was called to serve as pastor and remained there until August 1, 1999.
 During the summer of 1999 a new fellowship hall was completed.

-A new sanctuary has been added that took about 3 years to build.
+A new sanctuary has been added to the location.
 No money was borrowed and the work was done by church members and contractors that were hired.
 The first service was held in the new building on the 54th anniversary of the Bett Baptist Church on August 21, 2016.

 Bro.
 Alvin Whitehead Sr. resigned as Pastor in September 2017.
 Bro.
 Chance Belk became Pulpit Supply Pastor after the resignation of Br.
 Alvin.
 He continued to be Interim Pastor until he was voted in as Pastor in February 2018 with a unanimous vote